The Temperley-Lieb Tower and the Weyl Algebra: Introduction

 \section{Introduction}

 A sequence $\{A_n\mid n \in \mathbb{N}\}$ of algebras is called a \emph{tower of algebras} if it is equipped with algebra homomorphisms $\iota_{m,n}: A_m \otimes A_n \to A_{m+n}$ satisfying an obvious associativity condition.
-Towers of algebras arise quite naturally in representation theory -- the prototypical example is the sequence $kS_n$ of group algebras of the symmetric groups.
-The representation theory of algebras in a tower is most naturally studied simultaneously; more precisely, the category $\mathcal A := \oplus_n A_n\mathrm{-mod}$ has natural endofunctors induction ($\Ind$) and restriction ($\Res$) coming from the maps $\iota:A_n \to A_{n+1}$.
-The monoidal subcategory of $\mathbf{End}(\mathcal{A})$ generated by induction and restriction tends to be interesting and deserves careful study.
+Towers of algebras arise quite naturally in representation theory -- the prototypical example is the sequence $\Bbbk S_n$ of group algebras of the symmetric groups.
+The representation theory of algebras in a tower is most naturally studied simultaneously; more precisely, the category $\mathcal A := \bigoplus_n A_n\mathrm{-mod}$ has natural endofunctors induction ($\Ind$) and restriction ($\Res$), both along the maps $\iota:A_n \to A_{n+1}$.
+The monoidal subcategory of $\EndCat(\mathcal{A})$ generated by induction and restriction tends to be interesting and deserves careful study.

-In the example of the tower of symmetric groups, Khovanov \cite{Kho14} used a diagrammatic construction to define the \emph{Heisenberg category} $\mathcal{H}^K$, and proved that there is a monoidal functor $\mathcal{H}^K \to \mathbf{End}(\oplus_n S_n\mathrm{-mod})$.
-He proved that the Heisenberg algebra injects into the Grothendeick group of $\mathcal{H}^K$ and conjectured they were isomorphic -- this conjecture was proved recently in \cite{BSW21}.
+In the example of the tower of symmetric groups, Khovanov \cite{Kho14} used a diagrammatic construction to define the \emph{Heisenberg category} $\mathcal{H}^K$ and proved that there is a monoidal functor $\mathcal{H}^K \to \EndCat(\bigoplus_n S_n\mathrm{-mod})$.
+An action in this context maps an object $x\in \mathcal{H}^K$ to a functor between categories of symmetric group representations.
+He proved that the Heisenberg algebra injects into the Grothendieck group of $\mathcal{H}^K$ and conjectured they were isomorphic -- this conjecture was proved recently in \cite{BSW23}.

-Other invariants of the Heisenberg category have also been interesting.
-For example, the \emph{trace} of a category $\mathcal{C}$ is defined as
+Other invariants of the Heisenberg category have also been attracting recent attention.
+First, recall the \emph{trace} of a category $\mathcal{C}$ is defined as

 If $\mathcal C$ is monoidal, then its trace is an algebra, and there is a \emph{Chern character} (algebra) map $K_0(\mathcal C) \to \mathrm{Tr}(\mathcal C)$ sending $[X] \mapsto \mathrm{Id}_X$.
-In \cite{CLLS18}, Cautis, Lauda, Licata, and Sussan showed the trace of the Heisenberg category is the $\mathcal W_\infty$ algebra.
-This was one of the first examples of a category where the Chern character map is not an isomorphism; in this example, the trace is a much bigger, more interesting algebra.
+In \cite{CLLS18}, Cautis, Lauda, Licata, and Sussan showed the trace of the Heisenberg category is the $\mathcal W_{1+\infty}$ algebra.
+This provides an example of a category where the Chern character map is not an isomorphism; in this example, the trace is a much bigger, more interesting algebra.